 The ultimate "goal" of reincarnation is to stop being born again (once one has learned all the lessons and atoned for all his/her own sins).

-Even for those who want to embrace a Westernized spirituality that incorporates Jesus and certain Bible verses, the end goal of reincarnation is to graduate to a spiritual plane and exist without a physical body.
+Even for those who want to embrace a Westernized spirituality that incorporates Jesus and certain Bible verses with Eastern religions, the end goal of reincarnation is to graduate to a spiritual plane and exist without a physical body.

-The "Reluctant Messenger" also uses this quote of Jesus (referring to John the Baptist) to make a case for reincarnation:
+The "Reluctant Messenger" also uses the following quote of Jesus (referring to John the Baptist) to make a case for reincarnation:

 Matt.
 11:14 And if you are willing to accept it, he is the Elijah who was to come.